jawadnassar/jawad.ca/about.md

 ---
 Hello, I'm Jawad!
 I've been immersed in software and computers for most of my life.

-Currently, I'm a senior engineering manager with a focus on application security.
+Currently, I'm an engineering manager with a focus on application security.

 ## Links
 - [GitBook](https://notes.jawad.ca){:target="_blank"}